owainkenwayucl/HPC-Acceptance-Tests/Applications/LAMMPS/README.md

  1. The service must successfully run LAMMPS.

- 2. To provide a specimin code to run across the whole cluster to estimate power consumption under a normal load.
+ 2. To provide a specimen code to run across the whole cluster to estimate power consumption under a normal load.

 ## Instructions